theopmw/Top-Spots-London/README.md

 ![Venue Images Highlighted on Venue Page](assets/images/readme_screenshots/returning_user_goals_venue_images.png)

-7. As a returning user, I would like the ability to filter venues on the map by type.
+7. As a returning user, I would like the ability to filter venues on the map by type so I can narrow down what I'm looking for.

 ![Legend and Map Highlighted on Venue Page](assets/images/readme_screenshots/returning_user_goals_legend.png)